opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     ///

-The goal of this project was to design and implement an end-to-end DevOps workflow that automates:
+The goal of this project is to design and implement an end-to-end DevOps workflow that automates:

 * Infrastructure provisioning with Terraform
 * Continuous Integration (CI) using Jenkins for building, testing, scanning, and pushing container images
 * Continuous Delivery (CD) using ArgoCD (GitOps) for seamless deployment to Amazon EKS
-* Security and quality checks with SonarQube, Gitleaks, and Trivy
+* Security and code quality checks with SonarQube, Gitleaks, and Trivy
 * Monitoring and observability with Prometheus and Grafana

 All components were carefully integrated to simulate a real-world DevOps environment, covering every stage from source code to production deployment.